-He was an honorary fellow of the American Institute of Architects, an honorary doctor of literature, a fellow of the Royal Society of Arts and a trustee of the National Gallery of Victoria.
+He was an honorary fel-low of the American Insti-tute of Architects, an honorary doctor of litera-ture, a fellow of the Royal Society of Arts and a trus-Society of Arts and a trus-tee of the National Gallery of Victoria.

-From 1947 to 1954 he was the first director of the Royal Victorian Institute of Architects' Small Homes
+From 1947 to 1954 he was the first director of the Royal Victorian Institute of Architects' Small Homes ment.